iptc/photo-metadata-userguide/README.md

 * site: holds the HTML document (index.html) of the User Guide and the images subdirectory holds the required image files.
+* source:
-* source: holds all files and sub-directories required to generate the User Guide HTML document (in the site directory) from Asciidoctor files (*.adoc).
+  * holds all files and sub-directories required to generate the User Guide HTML document (in the site directory) from Asciidoctor files (*.adoc)
+  * holds copies of the Asciidoctor files used for publishing previous versions, the file names got the release date appended.

 ## Building from source